-Three reasons: (1) You know they'll keep getting cheaper; (2) Electronics manufacturers are getting more efficient ; (3) All TVs are (basically) alike.
+Three reasons: you know they'll keep getting cheaper, electronics manufacturers are getting more efficient, and all TVs are (basically) alike.

-At a time when it feels like nothing is getting cheaper, you can take solace in knowing there is a nearly essential product out there, which you might use every day, whose real price has fallen more than 96% in the last 70 years.
+At a time when it feels like nothing is getting cheaper, you can take solace in knowing there is a nearly essential product out there, which you might use every day, whose real price has fallen more than 96 percent in the last 70 years.

 It's your TV.

 Television's incredible shrinking price tag isn't just a historical trend.
-If you want a up-and-close look, just check out your local consumer electronics store, where retailers are participating in the annual tradition of slashing TV prices, waiting a week, and then slashing them some more.
-The fire-sale is fantastic news for consumers; less so for manufacturers and merchants who are already selling at hair-thin margins, as Andrew Martin explains for the New York Times.
+If you want an up-and-close look, just check out your local consumer electronics store, where retailers are participating in the annual tradition of slashing TV prices, waiting a week, and then slashing them some more.
+The fire sale is fantastic news for consumers; less so for manufacturers and merchants who are already selling at hair-thin margins, as Andrew Martin explains for The New York Times.
 Why are high-tech televisions getting so cheap year-after-year (and, in December, week-after-week)?
-Three answers:
+Three reasons:

-1. Because you didn't buy a TV last week
+1. You didn't buy a TV last week.

 Holiday shopping has a strange effect on retailers and buyers.
-Rather than buy a TV when you want to buy a TV, you'll wait all year until Black Friday to see how much retailers cut prices.
+Instead of buying a TV when you want to buy a TV, you'll wait all year until Black Friday to see how much retailers cut prices.
 Then, if you're like millions of Americans, you'll wait another month to see if they cut prices even further.
 Nice job, savvy shopper!
 Also, you're creating a deflationary crisis for TV merchants.